CS222-UIUC/team-69-project/README.md

 - Cameron connected backend logic and session handling

 ### Home Page
-The dashboard where users see potential tutors, search by class, and filter matches.
-It shows basic user info and class relevance scores.
+The welcome page, where potential users understand how our platform operates.
+It shows how to use the platform, basic top user info, and a Call To Action.

 - Designed in Figma by Aryaa and Adeetya
 - React implementation by Yash